The 9 Types

 Growth: 5s need to realize that withdrawal invites intrusion, and don’t be afraid to share their feelings, and learn to take more constructive action and move forward into life more fully.

-Enneagram Type 5 Exemplar: (back to top)
+Enneagram Type 5 Exemplar:

 Type 6 is engaging, responsible, defensive, and paranoid.
 They have a need for safety and security, and worries about problems and want to be prepared.
 They are trustworthy, inquisitive, hard-working, reliable and loyal, but can also be overly doubtful, accusatory, anxious, indecisive and reactive.